libbytanner/startup/README.md

 - [X] **Header, footer, and main content body** - I added a navigation bar for the header, which, along with the footer, is consistent across each page.
 Each page also has a main content body.
 - [x] **Navigation elements** - I added a navigation bar which turns into a toggle button on smaller screens.
 - [x] **Responsive to window resizing** - I added media queries to make my pages responsive.
-When the window reaches a certain width getting smaller, the footer is not displayed and the navigation is under a toggle button.
+When the window reaches a certain width getting smaller, the footer is not displayed and the navigation is under a toggle button, which was done using bootstrap.
-- [ ] **Application elements** - I did not complete this part of the deliverable.
+- [x] **Application elements** - I added elements such as cards to display recent albums.
+I also styled elements like the login, and album rating page.
 - [x] **Application text content** - I styled the parts of my application that include text, including placeholder text for data from third party.
 I also included an external font.
 - [x] **Application images** - Because the images will be retrieved from a third party, I still only have the placeholders in place.
 They are placed how I want them, so they will be rendered correctly.